malmgrenola/rooster/README.md

 ##### Selected Typefaces

-Site use sans-serif to stay clean on all supported platforms.
+Site uses sans-serif to stay clean on all supported platforms.

 ##### Color Scheme